A glacier and frozen lake under an Arctic sky in Alaska.

 CapabilitiesPublic-facing web platform · Event aggregation · AI-assisted classification · Community engagement design · UX co-design · Local government implementation support

-Engagement outcomeSingle searchable community calendar replacing manual aggregation across Facebook groups, agency pages, flyers, and informal channels.
+Engagement outcomeSingle searchable community calendar replacing manual aggregation across public agency, partner, and community sources.
 Reduces program-staff workload while improving event discoverability for residents and incoming agency partners.

 Engagement shapeDirect municipal engagement (not federal sub).